netidx/netidx-book/src/protocols/rpc.md

 11 bytes for the return, 8 of which are the actual return value data.
 Clearly data size on the wire should be no impedement to using netidx rpc in high performance applications.
-Aside from data size on the wire netidx has some beneficial characteristics for high performance applications, for example, because of the way subscriber and publisher are designed it is possible for a single client to concurrently issue many rpc calls to the same publisher, and in that case the messages will automatically batch allowing processing overhead to be amortized on both sides. e.g.
+Aside from data size on the wire netidx has some additional beneficial characteristics, for example, because of the way subscriber and publisher are designed it is possible for a single client to concurrently issue many rpc calls to the same publisher, and in that case the messages will automatically batch allowing processing overhead to be amortized on both sides. e.g.

 ``` rust
 futures::join_all(vec![